 I read more articles over time decrying personas in light of the jobs to be done (JTBD) framework.
 I generally favor JTBD myself, but I, like others, am not ready to proclaim personas dead yet.
 Every tool has it’s time and place.

 The issue that comes up in articles seems to center on the personas that promote a shallow characterization of customers.
 This is indeed an issue for the UX and product management world.
 However, personas come in many flavors and each has strengths and weaknesses.
 The question is not whether personas are good or bad generally, but whether or not they convey meaning for a specific purpose.
-The three persona types below each lie along various continuums of time and effort needed to create, depth of insight given, etc.
+The four persona types below each lie along various continuums of time and effort needed to create, depth of insight given, etc.

 Proto personas are making inroads given the trend toward lean principles.
 They’re initially created from best guesses until customer contact provides information on which to revise them.
 This is acceptable as long as there’s follow through to ensure greater accuracy.